-In this study, we aim to extend the boundaries of these previous efforts through a 3D hierarchical deconstruction method capable of producing a rich set of topologies and shape variations.
-This allows aesthetically salient 3D forms to be isolated, preserved, and methodologically manipulated throughout the human studies.
+In contrast with the existing work, we aim to extend the boundaries of these previous efforts through a 3D hierarchical deconstruction method capable of producing a rich set of topologies and shape variations.
+Our approach allows aesthetically salient 3D forms to be isolated, preserved, and methodologically manipulated throughout the human studies.
 Specifically, the domain-invariant, automatic shape decomposition enables final production models to be represented and visualized at a variety of detail levels, thereby helping isolate the effects of different geometric elements.
 We believe this property makes our approach suitable for studying a wide variety of geometric shapes and their variations, even though this work only focuses on a set of car models as a test-bed.

-Terminology and Methodology
+3 Terminology and Methodology